Connecting to Bradley's WiFi using Linux

 Bryan Gibson

-Last Update 3 anni fa
+Last Update vor 3 Monaten

 Note: These steps should be similar for various Linux distributions, but certain distributions may have difficulty connecting to BUsecure.
-In such a case, the machine should simply be registered to the wired network, as the IT Service Desk does not generally support Linux devices.

 The fields should be filled out as follows:

-For "username", enter the user's Bradley username
+Username: enter your Bradley username

-For "password", enter the user's Bradley password
+Password: enter your Bradley password

 Still need help?
 Message Us